 Tesla Model S Ultimate Buyers Guide

-Tesla are well known for continual change and innovation.
-Over time, as more cars have become available on the used car market there can be a bewildering choice of cars, all with features littered with acronyms.
-The promise of software updates suggests all cars are the same, which is not true, coupled with a lot of promises from Tesla which are yet to appear.
+The model S was Teslas first ground up designed car following the initial roadster which was a very low volume car built losely on the Lotus Elise.
+Over the 12 years this car has been around, Tesla have made continual changes.
+More cars have also become available on the used car market and there is a bewildering choice of cars, all with features littered with acronyms.
+The promise of over the air software updates also suggested all cars are the same, although this is far from true, and some features promised years ago are still yet to appear.
 We help navigate prospective buyers through the buying process with our definitive buyers guide to the Tesla Model S.

 Why the Model S?